-To add new device check, please click the Monitoring Settings... item on the map object's context menu.
+To add new device check, please click the Monitoring Checks... item on the map object's context menu.
 The devices' monitoring check list will appear (see also: Network Device Monitoring).
 Click the Add button.
 You can also select several hosts at a time and configure the a common monitoring check for all the selected hosts.

 Select a monitoring check type (ICMP ping, TCP port check, etc) and configure its parameters on the Step 1 of the Wizard (after the greetings page).

 Warning!
 If you are configuring a check for several selected hosts at once, you can use the %A key for substituting a host's network address to the necessary field (for example, to a command line, file or folder path, URL, etc.)

 Click Next>> and proceed to the Step 2 of the Wizard.